 - To develop greater confidence and proficiency in the use of language skills necessary for social and academic purpose

-- To listen and comprehend live as well as record in writing oral presentations on a variety of topics
+- To listen and comprehend live as well as a record in writing oral presentations on a variety of topics

 - To promote advanced language skills with an aim to develop the skills of reasoning, drawing inferences, etc. through meaningful activities